-• Allowable Assets
+Allowable Assets:

+Cash or cash equivalents (as defined above under “short term component”).

+Fixed income (as defined above under “short term component”).

-o Equities: High-quality common stocks or equivalents (i.e., ADRs, convertible bonds) as well as small cap and mid cap stock mutual funds/ETFs, and international and emerging markets stock mutual funds/ETFs.
-Specific constraints include the avoidance of extremely volatile issues, as well as issues with limited marketability.
+Equities: High-quality common stocks or equivalents (i.e., American depositary receipts (ADR), convertible bonds) as well as small-cap, mid-cap, and large-cap stock mutual funds, exchange-traded funds (ETF), and international and emerging markets stock mutual funds/ETFs, whether index-based or actively managed, all subject to the following constraints:

+Avoidance of extremely volatile issues, as well as issues with limited marketability.

 The investment manager will diversify equities in an attempt to minimize concentrations in any specific industry or issue.
 No more than 10% of the equity portfolio may be invested in any one company, and the stock price should be above $5 on a daily closing basis before and after purchase.
 If a held stock goes below $5, there will be 60 days before the investment manager needs to sell the security.
 The investment committee may grant an extension of an additional 120 days, to avoid forced selling of what the investment manager believes is a good stock that declined due to unusual circumstances such as market volatility.

-o Fixed Income: U.S. Treasury and Agency obligations (including Agency- backed MBS, and CMBS), Corporate Bonds and Bond Funds, CDO’s / CLO’s and ABS, all subject to the following constraints:

-All individually held fixed income securities, mutual funds and any classes of structured securities held must be rated A- (or equivalent) or better by two of the three major ratings agencies.

-The weighted average credit quality of the portfolio shall be AA- or better.

-If used, international bonds are limited to 15% of the fixed portfolio.

-Except for U.S. Treasury and Agency obligations, the fixed- income portion may not contain more than 10% of a given issuer (regardless of the number of differing issues)

-Structured products such as CLOs and ABS are allowed if the investment managers have the proper models to analyze such securities and they are used to achieve diversity of the portfolio in a total return context.
-They are not to exceed 10% of this portfolio.

-The duration of the portfolio should not exceed 120% of the duration of the Barclays Capital Bond Index.

-o If there is a risk that the Beach Replenishment Fund may be needed, assets may be moved into cash or cash equivalents to address liquidity needs.

 Liquidity

 The Town Manager shall notify the investment committee, who will work with the investment manager, of any anticipated need for cash withdrawals in the future.
 The investment manager may assume that a cash reserve of 20% of the portfolio value is reasonable for investments deemed “short-term” unless otherwise indicated by the Commissioners or Town Manager.
-For Investments deemed “long-term”, the manager may assume no need to maintain a cash reserve for this purpose other than that indicated by the Commissioners.
+For Investments deemed “long-term,” the investment manager may assume no need to maintain a cash reserve for this purpose other than that indicated by the Commissioners.

 Fees and Taxes

-Investments should be made with fees and commissions in mind giving consideration to return and risk.
-Ex: If an S&P 500 ETF is offered with a 2% annual charge and a similar S&P 500 ETF product is offer with a 0.5% charge, the one with the lower charge should be chosen, barring another factor such as liquidity or risk.
+Investments should be made with fees and commissions in mind, giving consideration to return and risk.
+For example, if an S&P 500 ETF or mutual fund is offered with a 2% annual expense and a similar S&P 500 product is offered with a 0.5% expense, the one with the lower charge should be chosen, absent another factor such as liquidity or risk that would justify the higher expenses.
 Commissions should be minimized but not to the detriment of total return or risk.

 The Town of Dewey Beach’s tax structure should be accounted for when trading.
-If there are no taxes the town would pay, then investing in tax-free bonds which generally offer lower yields would not be prudent unless for investment opportunity or risk diversification.
+If there are no taxes the Town would pay, then investing in tax-free bonds, which generally offer lower yields, would not be prudent when there are comparable taxable bonds (but tax-free to the Town) available unless the tax-free bonds are a better choice due to, for example, investment opportunity or risk diversification.

 Portfolio Break-Out